-- Lack of adherence is a common cause of breakthrough bleeding.
-Focus counseling on ensuring that patients understand and can follow pill-taking instructions before switching pills or contraceptive method - If breakthrough bleeding extends beyond 4 cycles and a woman wishes to continue using an oral contraceptive, consider switching to a pill with a higher ethinyl estradiol:progestin ratio, either by increasing the estradiol dose or by decreasing the relative progestin dose - Breakthrough bleeding may be due to progestin type; switching from an estrane to a gonane may reduce it - Women who have breakthrough bleeding after having well-controlled menstrual cycles on an oral contraceptive should be assessed for causes not related to their birth control pills, such as pregnancy, cervicitis, smoking, or interactions with medications.
+- breakthrough bleeding.
+Focus counseling on ensuring that patients understand and can follow pill-taking instructions before switching pills or method (A). - If breakthrough bleeding extends beyond 4 cycles and a woman wish to continue using oral contraceptives, consider switching to a pill with a higher ethinyl estradiol (EE):progestin ratio, either by increasing the EE dose or decreasing the relative progestin dose (C). - Breakthrough bleeding may be due to progestin type; switching from an estrane to a gonane may reduce it (C). - Women who have breakthrough bleeding after having well-controlled menstrual cycles on oral contraceptives should be assessed for for causes not related to their birth control pills, such as pregnancy, cervicitis, smoking, or interactions with medications (A).